-The Diaphragmatic Soundboard: The Heart of the Steinway Tone, Color and Richness
+The Diaphragmatic Soundboard: The Heart Of The Steinway Tone, Color And Richness

 More than 98% of performing pianists insist on using a Steinway piano.
 Why this dramatic vote of confidence?
 The sound of the Steinway piano is one of power, warmth, richness and color — the result of many exclusive features, including the Diaphragmatic Soundboard.
 Over 70 years ago, Steinway patented its “soundboard for pianos,” continuing its tradition of superior craftsmanship, innovation and sound.

-The Patented Steinway
+The Patented Steinway Diaphragmatic Soundboard

 1) Patented Design